pasdesignal-zz/rPI_audio_board/README.md

 This is meant to be an open source hardware project under the creative commons license, but I haven't got around to figuring out what that actually means yet.

+The schematic design and layout was done using KiCad http://kicad.sourceforge.net, a Free Software EDA tool for Linux, Windows and Mac OS.
+You will need KiCad to open the .sch or .brd files - gEDA or Eagle will not work.

 pasdesignal
 noiseisgood.co.nz
 Aug 2013